Buddhism and the Politics of Identity

 First, the constructed nature of race and ethnicity is a perfect illustration of the Buddhist idea of pratitya-samutpada, “dependent origination.”
 Without certain historical conditions, modern categories of race would not have arisen.
 They do not have any inherent existence.
 Nor are they permanent; as conditions change, conceptions of racial and ethnic identity change, as well, for better or for worse.

 But the fact that identities are constructed does not mean they are non-existent.
 The process of integrating social construction with practical reality, I would argue, is analogous to the dialectic of emptiness and form that we see in the Heart Sutra. \To think that these two are opposed or inconsistent, that the construction of these identities means that they are unimportant or can be ignored, as Nagarjuna explains, “is incorrect.
-As a consequence, you are harmed by it.”
+As a consequence, you are harmed by it.”[8]
+That is, it is not only an error, but a dangerous one.
+He continues:

 Without a foundation in conventional truth,